Psalms For Life

 33 I’ll sing to YHWH my whole life long

-sing praise to my God till I breathe my last.
+sing praise to my God till my dying breath.

 34 May all my thoughts please YHWH